sagarana/presentations/20250117-LIBR559S/operational_data.md

 ---
 <!-- .slide: data-background="lightblue" -->
-## Guiding principles for handling data
+## Guiding principles

-notes: In this section we want ot highlight a few values that inform our work.
+notes: In this section we want to highlight a few values that inform our work.
 Some of these principles are data specific and have to do with things like data integrity and data storage.
-Other This is a good place to talk about our training and documentation efforts, the work it takes to present data responsibly, being available to all library employees, the importance of normalization, the preference for direct access to disagregated data (because out-of-the-box eventually comes up short), etc._

-At least some slides in this section could have prompts for student engagement, possibly references to the way that would also apply in RDM (e.g. describing data).
-I suggest we use our Tableau setup as a recurring thread through this section.
+Others are more general principles about working with people, about the relationships we want to build with our colleagues across the library.

 ---